-The USMC is preparing a Biological Assessment to engage in formal section 7 consultation with the USFWS for this SEA.
-All conservation measures mandated by the resulting BO would be incorporated by reference into the Final SEA and would be implemented under the Proposed Action to reduce impacts to federally listed species.
+The USMC has conducted formal section 7 consultation with the USFWS for this SEA, resulting in a Biological Opinion, which is hereby incorporated by reference and located in Appendix C. All conservation measures mandated by the BO (Appendix C) issued by the USFWS would be implemented under the Proposed Action to reduce impacts to federally listed species.
 The California Department of Fish and Wildlife Biogeographic Information and Observation System database was reviewed, but state special status species will not be discussed in this document.